kennygrant/coronavirus/README.md

 Website: <a href="https://coronavirus.projectpage.app">https://coronavirus.projectpage.app</a>

-This project uses data from to product charts of deaths, confirmed cases and recovered cases from countries globally, based on data provided by <a href="https://systems.jhu.edu/research/public-health/ncov/">John Hopkins University</a>.
-The source data is available <a href="https://github.com/CSSEGISandData/COVID-19">here</a> on github and is updated hourly from that source.
+This project uses data from to product charts of deaths, confirmed cases and recovered cases from countries globally, based on data provided by JHU, the UK government, and the ECDC.

 ![Covid-19](docs/images/global.png)